Robin Jia

 News and Upcoming Events

-- November 13-16, 2024: I will be attending EMNLP 2024 in Miami.
+- November 13-16, 2024: I will be attending EMNLP 2024 in Miami, and will be a panelist at the GenBench Workshop.

-- October 24, 2024: I will be giving an invited talk at UC Berkeley.
+- October 24, 2024: I gave an invited talk at UC Berkeley (slides).

-- October 22-23, 2024: I will be attending AIES 2024 in San Jose.
+- October 22-23, 2024: I attended AIES 2024 in San Jose.

 - August 14, 2024: I am excited to receive a gift award from the USC-Amazon Center on Secure and Trusted Machine Learning for my research on improving factuality in language models!

-- July 18, 2024: I gave an invited talk at the Stanford NLP Seminar.
+- July 18, 2024: I gave an invited talk at the Stanford NLP Seminar (slides).

 - July 11, 2024: I am excited to receive a joint NSF Grant with Jordan Boyd-Graber, Swabha Swayamdipta, John Lalor, and Alvin Grissom II on creating personalized, robust, and diversity-aware language models!